DC 6008Organs of Special Sense38 CFR § 4.79Last verified: APR 22, 2026

 A 10% rating requires: With documented incapacitating episodes requiring at least 1 but less than 3 treatment visits for an eye condition during the past 12 months.
 A 60% rating requires: With documented incapacitating episodes requiring 7 or more treatment visits for an eye condition during the past 12 months.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Detachment of retina?
+What evidence supports a higher rating for Detachment of retina?

-What is the C&P exam like for Detachment of retina?
+What happens at the C&P exam for Detachment of retina?

 Get a Personalized Rating Analysis